Skip to Content

 Once I started to look at custom drawer pulls, I realized I was way farther down the rabbit hole than I wanted to be.

-Taking a step back, I remembered that this project, like everything in this house, was not meant to stress me out.
-Taking a big step back and rethinking what would be cost-effective going forward, I came up with a couple of options.
+Taking a big step back and rethinking what would be cost-effective going forward, I came up with some options.

 You can actually see the ‘extra’ hole on the bottom right drawer.